Dally ribbon roping

-Dally Ribbon Roping, also known as ribbon roping, is a team rodeo event that features a steer and one mounted riders and one contestant on foot.
+Dally ribbon roping, or simply ribbon roping, is a team rodeo event that features a steer and one mounted riders and one contestant on foot.
 It is a timed event.
 The roper starts in the box and the runner must start from a designated spot determined by the field judge.
 Some rules allow a runner to start anywhere in the arena.

 The event begins when the steer breaks the barrier.
 The roper must rope the steer.
 Any type of catch is legal.
 The roper must then "dally" which is to make several loops around the saddle horn with the rope.
 The runner must then grab the ribbon off the calf's tail.
 The runner then races back to the box, and the time is stopped once the runner crosses the barrier.
-Many organizations, like the National Little Britches Rodeo Association allow coed teams.
+Many organizations, like the National Little Britches Rodeo Association (NLBRA) allow coed teams.

 Equipment

 The equipment is the same used by team ropers: